Jan Błoński: Biography

 Jan Błoński was born in Warsaw in 1931.
 During the occupation of Poland by Nazi Germany, Błoński witnessed the liquidation of the Warsaw Ghetto in 1942; a Jewish boy who had escaped ran into him on the street, but he didn't help.
 This episode of passive complicity will breed a deep sense of guilt for years and inspire "Biedni Polacy patrzą na getto" (the Poor Poles look at the Ghetto; 1987), which remains among his most renowned publications.
+His book would pioneer the idea that Polish people had acted as observers and therefore "shared responsibility", igniting a very controversial debate.
 Błoński finished his studies in Polonistics at the Jagiellonian University in 1952 during the Stalinist era in Poland.

 Błoński obtained a position with the Institute of Literary Studies of the Polish Academy of Sciences in 1959–62 (after the Polish October).
 From 1970 he was employed at the Jagiellonian University.
 He was a vice-rector for didactic affairs (1981–84), director of the Institute of Polish Studies (1988–91), director of the Department of the Theatre (1977–1980) and the Department of the 20th Century Polish Literature (1995–97).
 As professor, he also lectured Polish literature at the University of Sorbonne, the University of Clermont-Ferrand and the Paris University IV.
 He died on 10 February 2009 in Kraków.